escrimaglia/async_netmiko/Readme.md

 Note: to get the execution time of a playbook, enable the callback Timer in the `Ansible.cfg`
 `callbacks_enabled = timer`

-For my playbook there is aprox 10 seconds it's takes to Ansible to executes the other tasks.
+For my playbook there is aprox 10 seconds it takes to Ansible to executes the other tasks.

 ### Results